00

 Your passwords are the keys to your email, your money, and your identity.
 Lose control of them and you lose control of everything they unlock.

-This setup removes them.
-Your passwords stay as scrambled files on your own computer, never on anyone else’s servers.
-The secret that unscrambles them lives only on a small device you hold, and it cannot be copied off that device.
-To open your passwords, a person would need the physical key in their hand and the PIN in their head.
+This guide builds something different, for people who would rather hold their own keys.
+Your passwords stay as scrambled files on your own computer, and they sync to no one unless you choose where.
+The secret that unscrambles them sits sealed inside a small device you carry, where no software can read it out and no copy can be made.
+To open your passwords, a person needs the physical key in their hand and the PIN in their head.

 Three small tools do the work. gopass is the password manager, storing each password in its own scrambled file.
 GPG is the lock and the maths behind the scrambling.
 The YubiKey is the physical key that holds the unscrambling secret, which never leaves the device.